DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-27-adding-an-engineers-teach-physics-question-to-courses.md

 In future, we will consider how to:

-- surface the ‘Engineers teach physics’ courses more easily on Find postgraduate teacher training
+- surface the Engineers teach physics courses more easily on Find postgraduate teacher training
 - add a link to a GOV.UK page where users can find out more about the programme